Jvmd95/NLP-project-guide/README.md

 ## Modeling

-Once you have you data labeled you can follow [this personal notebook](https://github.com/Jvmd95/NLP-classification-with-disaster-Tweets/blob/master/NLP%20classification%20disaster%20Tweets.ipynb) I made for a Kaggle competition.
+Once you have your data labeled you can follow [this personal notebook](https://github.com/Jvmd95/NLP-classification-with-disaster-Tweets/blob/master/NLP%20classification%20disaster%20Tweets.ipynb) I made for a Kaggle competition to perform modeling.
+In that notebook I use google BERT, a neural network-based technique for natural language processing that can achieve state of the art accuracy.
 The task is a similar classification task, and you can just swap the data from the notebook for the data extracted from Twitter.

-## Some comments:
+# Some comments:

 Needless to say this is a simple sketch of a text classification project, chances are that depending on your project you will need to clean the data in a different way or extract different features from the data, however I hope it helps on getting started.